1173 Future Plans for Maria

 Maria: I might be a little self-centered because I have to be satisfied.
 I can't just, I have had jobs like part time jobs or very short time jobs just because I had time and I get impatient very fast if it's not, if it doesn't work for me I just hate getting up in the morning and if it's going to be my life.
 Studying and having a part time job you can live with it.
 You can live with a bad job but having to do it every day, having to do a bad job every day just like it seems pointless to me.

-I just want to have a prestigious job, because I'm that
+I just want to have a prestigious job, because I'm that kind of person.

 When something is 'prestigious,' it is respected and usually of high quality.
 Notice the following: